jeremiahishere/dockerchain/README.md

 3a. clone the first repo into the repos directory

-3b. run `docker build -e dockerchain/<image_name>` on the dockerfile in the directory
+3b. run `docker build -t dockerchain/<image_name>` on the dockerfile in the directory

 3c. go to the next directory